Murder of Carolyn Eaton: Identification

 In 2005, Valentine Sally's case was assigned to the Cold Case Squad, a special division of the Coconino County Sheriff's Office.
 The group consisted of volunteers of whom all had law enforcement backgrounds.
 The principal investigators on this case were Chuck Jones, Jana White, and Joe Sumner.
-Jones, a retired FBI agent, eventually left due to health reasons, but he was credited for keeping the case alive.
+Jones, a retired FBI agent, eventually left for health reasons, but he was credited for keeping the case alive.
 The group heard about the case of the Golden State Killer who was identified through genetic genealogy and felt that Valentine Sally could be identified through this process.
 They teamed up with Barbara Rae Venter, the genealogist who identified the Golden State Killer, to identify the victim.
 The group submitted one of Valentine Sally's blood samples to extract DNA and then the DNA was submitted to DNA databases used by public access sites for people to build their family trees.

 A match was found on Valentine Sally's tree of which the Cold Case Squad determined to be a cousin.
 They worked down to one branch of a family in St. Louis, Missouri who had several girls among them.
 They then attempted to determine the presence of these girls on database searches.
 All of them were accounted for except for one who vanished from records around 1979.
 This girl had a history of being a runaway and there were juvenile records belonging to her that were never expunged.
 The Cold Case Squad concluded that the girl was Valentine Sally.

 On February 22, 2021, the Coconino County Sheriff's Office publicly announced the identity of Valentine Sally as 17-year-old Carolyn Celeste Eaton of Bellefontaine Neighbors, Missouri.
-Around Christmas 1981, Eaton's family came home to find her with 2 other men they didn't know.
+Around Christmas 1981, Eaton's family came home to find her with two other men they didn't know.
 An argument ensued and Eaton walked out the front door never to be seen or heard from again.
 It's believed that Eaton got to Arizona through hitchhiking.

 The investigation into Eaton's murder is ongoing.
 Detectives are investigating any leads they've received.
 They are pursuing information about the truck driver Eaton was seen with.
 Patty Wilkins, the witness who last saw Eaton, requested to investigators, "Find out who did it and let me go stomp on his toes, OK?".